vamsinayak826742/DocLab/README.md

 ## Contributors
 - **Banavathu Vamsi Nayak**

-## If any help do you want regarding this project you can reach me out through LinkedIn https://www.linkedin.com/in/vamsinayak/
+** If any help do you want regarding this project you can reach me out through gmail vamsinayakbanavathu@gmail.com **

 ## Thank You